VildeOpdal/ProjetAIF/AIFJAN3/ProjetAIF/README.md

 ##  Setup and Execution
 1. Clone the Repository
-2. Use the next command to run both the web app and the rest API:
+2. Use the next command to run both the web app and the rest API without using docker:
 #!/bin/bash

-python python api.py &  gradio_app.py
+python3 movies_genre_api.py & python3 movies_genre_webapp.py

 4. Run the following command to build and start the application: docker-compose up --build